-The Trade Council in Atlanta has the industrial machinery sectors as one of its main focus.
+The Trade Council in Atlanta has the industrial machinery sector as one of its main focus areas.

 The USA produces 21 % of the world's overall industrial output.
 This makes the USA the world's largest manufacturer representing a value of $1.7 trillion and employing approximately 17 million people.

-The market therefore holds a lot of opportunities for Danish producers of quality and well differentiated products as the entry barriers for these products are few.
-The Americans' decison making process is short and there is no industrial trade barriers why the American market also is easier to penetrate than any BRIC country.
+The market therefore holds a lot of opportunities for Danish producers of quality and well-differentiated products as the entry barriers for these products are few.
+The Americans' decision making processes are short and there is no industrial trade barriers why the American market also is easier to penetrate than any BRIC country.

 The American potential within the industrial sector is enormous and if handled correctly, Danish companies can reap the benefits of doing business in the world's largest market.